Import open-telemetry dependencies

 } from "@opentelemetry/exporter-trace-otlp-proto";

-// add as another SpanProcessor below the previous SpanProcessor
+// create another SpanProcessor below the previous SpanProcessor

 new ProtoOTLPTraceExporter({